My Approach to Helping

 Being with people in the context of loss can highlight what matters.
 It could be our relationships, what we make of our lives, or what helps us make sense of the world.
 For ten years I provided both counseling and support to patients and their loved ones as a chaplain in hospice.
 I bring deep knowing and empathy to the expereince of grief and mourning.

 Endings are part of life.
-Letting go of dependence, perfection, magical thinking, shame, life-sucking attachments.
+Letting go of dependence, perfection, magical thinking, shame, toxic attachments.
 Ends of jobs, marriages, careers, dreams … life as you’ve known it.
 Trauma, and adjacent realities of depression, suicidal thoughts, and anxiety.
 I’d like to try to understand your experience and help find a way toward life and new beginnings.